Okay, welcome back, ladies and gentlemen, Rush Limbo, America's leading conservative voice, well-known radio racon tour.

 That's not even news.

-To have that be the post speech focal point, Nedra?
+To have that be the post-speech focal point, Nedra for crying out loud.

 Finally, the burden of this program will not rest only on the shoulders of the CIA, said James Pavitt.

-Maybe it's Pavitt, who headed CIA covert operations when the program is put in place with White House approval after September 11, 2001.
+Maybe it's Pavitt, who headed CIA covert operations when the program was put in place with White House approval after September 11, 2001.

 Adding that such efforts were always within the law.

-Another Washington Post story of President Shift's argument catches critics off ground.
+Another Washington Post story, President Schiff's argument catches critics off ground.

 At the same time, Bush sought to redefine the issue of CIA detentions from one of civil liberties to one of protecting Americans.